Catboy-Riku/NyatOS/README.md

 # NyatOS
-Welcome to the Neko Yip Advanced Text Operating System!
+Welcome to the Neko Yap Advanced Text Operating System!
 Or NyatOS for short.<br />
 The official operating system of Nyatopia!
 (Thats just my colony lol)<br />
 A super simple text based OS with its own custom Musicify integration and some other programs for Computer Craft.<br />
 For the people who dont like all the kerfuffle of a complicated OS, just paste and go.<br />